 Another Dry January has come and gone.
 (Cheers!)
-And if you’re a drinker who abstained, perhaps you’re a little bit more aware about how alcohol is everywhere and how much of your social life revolves around drinking.
-Maybe you’re also sleeping better and are more alert at work.
-And now — if moderation, as opposed to outright alcohol abstinence — is your goal, here are some easy guidelines for tracking how much you’re really drinking.
+And if you’re a drinker who abstained, perhaps you’re a little bit more aware about how alcohol is everywhere.
+Maybe you’re also sleeping better and are more alert.
+And now—if moderation, as opposed to outright alcohol abstinence—is your goal, here are some easy guidelines for tracking how much you’re really drinking.

 What are Canada’s low-risk drinking guidelines?

 According to Canada’s official Low-Risk Drinking Guidelines, in order to reduce the risk of long-term health effects, women should have no more 10 standard drinks per week, and no more than two standard drinks most days.
 Catherine Paradis, senior research and policy analyst at the Canadian Centre on Substance Use and Addiction (who helped create the low-risk guidelines), says women should also plan two non-drinking days per week to avoid developing a habit.